francevarotz98/SlothLog/README.md

 <div align="center">

-*A lazy-looking but fast and effective forensic analyzer*
+*A lazy-looking but effective forensic dashboard*

 </div>